 Nathan Leuthold: I want to get back to my kids now.
 I can’t leave them all that long.

 Leuthold is using his children to escape the interview.
 Note that he is referring to them as “my kids” something he never did with his wife Denise.

-Nathan Leuthold chose not to testify at his trial but spoke to Dateline NBC correspondent Andrea Canning after the sentence showing how manipulative and self centered he can be:
+Nathan Leuthold choose not to testify at his trial but spoke to Dateline NBC correspondent Andrea Canning after the sentence showing how manipulative and self centered he is: